 - juice of half a lemon

-Stir the apples occasionally, making sure they aren’t scorching on the bottom of your pot.
-If they are scorching, turn the heat down a bit.
-If the mixture is lacking moisture, but the sauce isn't soft and broken down to your liking yet, add some more water.
-When the sauce is starting to get to your desired consistency, which will take an hour or two, take a sampling out and let it cool a bit.
+- Turn heat down to medium and stir the apples occasionally.
+Turn heat down a bit more if the apples are scorching on the bottom of the pot.
+If the mixture is lacking moisture, but the apples aren't soft and broken down to your liking yet, add a bit more water and continue cooking.
+When the sauce is getting close to your desired consistency, which will take 30 minutes or more, take a sampling out and let it cool a bit.
 Taste it for sweetness and add more sugar and cinnamon if desired.
 When the applesauce is to your liking in both texture and flavor, remove the pot from the heat.

-Store the applesauce in a large covered bowl or in jars, and refrigerate.
-It will keep well in the refrigerator for a few weeks.
+- Store applesauce in a large covered bowl or in jars, and refrigerate.
+It will keep well in the refrigerator for up to a few weeks.
 You can also freeze it in freezer-safe containers.

 recipe/method handed down from my mom and dad